bobbiecole/Bobbie-Cole/README.md

 ## My Profile

-You can use the [editor on GitHub](https://github.com/bobbiecole/cole.assessment1/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+**Nationality** Australian
+**Languages** English
+**Education to Date** Bachelor of Business, Bond University 2012 **Interesting fact** I was a competitive figure skater from a young age up until the end of 2017

+## Interest In IT

+I have always been intrigued by IT and advancements in technology, and the limitless possibilities and applications it presents in all aspects of business and in our every-day lives.
+My interest in IT has grown over the years, as a creative Marketing professional...

+I chose to study with RMIT because of its reputation of a practical and hands on approach to learning...

+I hope that this degree will provide me with the knowledge and expertise to develop innovate business and support strategies and applications, and be able to apply these effectively...

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+It includes conventions for...

 ```markdown
 Syntax highlighted code block